Back to all posts

 • you want to compare availability where you will actually live

-• Telcel pricing or setup is inconvenient on your arrival day
+• Telcel setup is inconvenient on arrival day

-If the SIM decision is part of a monthly housing plan, compare monthly apartments in Mexico City while you decide.
-The cheaper plan is not cheaper if your apartment location forces rideshare and hotspot workarounds every week.
+If this SIM decision is part of a monthly housing plan, compare monthly apartments in Mexico City while you decide.
+The cheaper phone plan is not cheaper if your apartment location forces rideshare and hotspot workarounds every week.

 Choose Movistar only if: